darkttyu/COBOL/Chapter 2: COBOL Program Structure.md

 Column 7 is known as the Indicator Area and is used for special purposes.
 A specific entry in this column has a special meaning.
 Special characters include:

+* (asterisk) - indicates a COMMENT statement.
+This line provides remarks for the program and are ignored by the COBOL Compiler.
+/ - makes the computer go to the top of a new page before priting a report.
+- - indeicates that the line is a continuation of the preceding line.

+Columns 8-72 are known as the program area.
+Column 8 which represents Area A, this is the stater of Division, Section Heading, File Description Heading, Records Heading and Procedure Heading.

+Column 12 represents Area B in which this starts the Program Statement.
+REMEMBER that every line of a sample program ends with a period. (lahat need tuldukan pati relasyon nyo, eme)

+Columns 73 - 80 is the area in which it is prohibited to write a program statement because it will be just ignored by COBOL.
+These were used when programs when punched on cards (ewanq na lang ngayon try nyo), in order for the cards of different programs not to get mixed up.